TykTechnologies/tyk-pump-docker-pub/README.md

 Official Tyk Pump Docker Build
 ==============================

-This container only contains the Tyk Pump, an application that facilitates moving data between Tyk and Tyk Dashboard
+This container only contains the Tyk Pump, an application that facilitates moving data between the Tyk Gateway and the Tyk Dashboard

 Tyk Pump will run with a default configuration unless it has been overridden with the -v flag.
-A sample configurations have been provided to run Tyk Pump with the assumed linked containers under `mongo` and `redis`
+A sample configurations have been provided to run Tyk Pump with the assumed linked containers under `mongo` and `redis`.

+The following ports are required to be open:

+For Redis: 6379
+For MongoDB: 27017

 Quickstart
 ----------

-1. Get a redis container (required - or use an external redis server):
+1. Get a Redis container (required - or use an external Redis server):

 	`docker pull redis`